-As one of only 50 educators selected from across the U.S. and Canada, CELC’s Digital Storytelling teacher Michael Hernandez was chosen for an exciting professional development opportunity that will allow him to bring geographic awareness to students at CELC Middle School of Branford, CT.
+As one of only 50 educators selected from across the U.S. and Canada, CELC’s Digital Storytelling teacher Michael Hernandez was chosen for an exciting professional development opportunity that will allow him to bring geographic awareness to students.

 The Grosvenor Teacher Fellowship selects exemplary educators to embark on life-changing voyages to one of the many remote and extraordinary environments the Lindblad fleet explores around the world.
 Given the ongoing pandemic and travel restrictions, field-based experiences are currently on hold.
 However, once conditions allow, Hernandez will embark on a Lindblad Expeditions’ voyage to experience natural wonders alongside an outstanding expedition team including marine biologists, geologists, historians, scientists, undersea specialists, and National Geographic photographers.
 He will return with compelling ideas to enhance curriculum and translate his experience into documentary and journalism projects for students, colleagues, and community.